 3. Evaluate Study Methods

 Note which study methods have worked for you in the past.
-Use these as a guide when purchasing course materials.
+Use these as a guide when purchasing course materials for HRCI certification.
 Are there some techniques you have never used?
 Now’s the time to try them out.
 Successful test takers report using multiple techniques.

 In addition to evaluating your study methods, consider taking an actual in-person or live online class.
 In this LinkedIn article, Julian Beck, MHR, SHRM-CP describes how he prepared for the SHRM-CP by taking a class at a local college.
-While we are talking about the PHR in this article, the principles apply.
+The principles apply to both certification exams.

 4. Identify Budget